conduktor/conduktor-docs/docs/platform/get-started/installation/hardware.md

 As noted in the [production requirements](#production-requirements), a complete deployment of Console depends on:

-- **PostgreSQL database** for storing Platform data, [Indexer](../../navigation/console/about-indexing.md) state, and shared Monitoring state
+- **PostgreSQL database** for storing Platform metadata, [Indexer](../../navigation/console/about-indexing.md) state, and shared Monitoring state
 - Our bespoke [**Cortex image**](../configuration/cortex.md) for metric collection and storage
 - **Block storage** for storing historical monitoring data